gbdev/pandocs/src/Audio_Registers.md

 - **Trigger** (*Write-only*): Writing any value to `NR14` with this bit set [triggers](<#Triggering>) the channel.

-  ::: warning RETRIGGERING CAUTION
+  :::warning RETRIGGERING CAUTION

   On monochrome consoles only, retriggering CH3 while it's about to read a byte from wave RAM causes wave RAM to be corrupted in a generally unpredictable manner.

   :::

-  ::: warning PLAYBACK DELAY
+  :::warning PLAYBACK DELAY

   Triggering the wave channel does not immediately start playing wave RAM; instead, the *last* sample ever read (which is reset to 0 when the APU is off) is output until the channel next reads a sample.
   ([Source](https://github.com/LIJI32/SameSuite/blob/master/apu/channel_3/channel_3_delay.asm))